Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Levels for endoscopic non-tempered representations of

-It follows from Iwasawa decomposition that the corresponding $\Ind_B^G(\mu_0)$ has one dimensional invariants by any given maximal open compact subgroup $K$ of $G$.
-The following proposition states, depending on $K$, whether the $K$-invariant line belongs to $\pi_2$ or maps non-trivially to $\pi_n$.
+In this subsection, we assume that $E/\Q_p$ is unramified and we let $\lambda_0$ denote the unique quadratic unramified character of $E^\times$.
+By Iwasawa decomposition, the corresponding $\pi=\Ind_B^G(\mu^{}_0)$ has one dimensional invariants by any given maximal open compact subgroup $K$ of $G$.
+The following proposition states, depending on $K$, whether the $K$-invariant line belongs its sub-representation $\pi_2$ or maps non-trivially to the quotient $\pi_n$ (see \S\ref{packets} for notation).
 We recall that $K^\circ$ and $K'$ are the two standard maximal compact subgroups, $K^\circ$ being the hyperspecial one, and that the standard Iwahori subgroup $I$ equals $K^\circ \cap K'$.